Pre-Nuptial and Post-Nuptial Agreements Solicitors in London

 Our experienced family law solicitors, based in London, can provide astute advice if you need a pre-or post-nuptial agreement.
 We can also provide independent legal advice as to the future financial implications of any pre-or-post nuptial agreement you are asked to sign.

-Ms. Adams and her team are committed to helping couples resolve family law disputes in a non-confrontational manner.
+Behzad, who has several years of experience in family law and litigation heads our family law team.
+Behzad and her team are committed to helping couples resolve family law disputes in a non-confrontational manner.
 As with all the best divorce lawyers, one of the primary objectives of the OTS family law team is to prevent couples ending up in court in all but the most exceptional circumstances.
-We strive to help couples reach an agreement via round-table negotiations and mediation, alternative dispute resolution methods, which Ms. Adams and her team have a wealth of expertise in.
+We strive to help couples reach an agreement via round-table negotiations and mediation, alternative dispute resolution methods, which Behzad and her team have a wealth of expertise in.

 The highly experienced family law team at OTS Solicitors understand the often-sensitive nature of drafting up and entering into pre-or post-nuptial agreements.
 We will handle your case with the utmost care and respect, ensuring that you understand the whole process.